ChroniclingAmericaQA: A Large-scale Question Answering Dataset based on Historical American Newspaper Pages: Introduction

 However, a closer look at the available datasets reveals particular limitation - they are predominantly created using synchronous document collections such as Wikipedia and the Web.
 Our society maintains extensive collections of archival documents, such as historical newspapers, which constitute our heritage.
 Historical documents serve as a rich knowledge repository, capturing the trends of different eras.
 They offer a unique perspective on the past, as they are the primary sources of information related to historical events, cultural norms, and societal attitudes \cite{inproceedings}.
 It is beneficial to use Question Answering (QA) technologies on such documents as well.
 QA models could help answer a wide range of questions, from those about specific historical events to those seeking to understand cultural developments over time and the minutiae of everyday life.
 Despite their importance and wealth of contained information, heritage document collections are still underutilized in the context of QA research.

 However, leveraging these documents for QA is complex and poses a few challenges.
-The language used in heritage documents often differs significantly from the contemporary language in terms of vocabulary, syntax, and the overall context of the distant times \cite{tahmasebi2021survey,Tahmasebi2021}.
+The language used in heritage documents often differs significantly from the contemporary language in terms of vocabulary, syntax, and the overall context of the distant times \cite{Tahmasebi2021}.
 These raises doubts if QA models trained on current text data can indeed perform well on documents from distant past.
 Additionally, the documents are often available only in scanned form, and the quality of the text obtained through Optical Character Recognition (OCR) can greatly vary, especially over long time periods, adding another layer of complexity to the task.
-Finally, these documents have a complex layout, often containing different font sizes and type throughout their content, which makes information extraction a complex task.
-Figure \ref{fig:example} shows examples of scanned newspaper pages and the OCRed text.
+Finally, heritage news articles have a complex layout, often containing different font sizes and type throughout their content, which makes information extraction a complex task.
+Figure \ref{fig:example} shows the example of a scanned newspaper page and its OCRed text.

 Despite the inherent challenges of using historical newspapers, they present an attractive and unique opportunity for research in the field of QA.
-The wealth of information in these documents makes them valuable resources that are not readily available in typical evaluation benchmarks.
+The wealth of information in such documents makes them valuable resources that are not readily available in typical evaluation benchmarks.
 To address the challenges and utilize the potential of historical document collections, we introduce the ChroniclingAmericaQA, a large-scale dataset based on Historical American Newspaper Pages.
 As an underlying historical document collection, we use Chronicling America\footnote{\url{https://chroniclingamerica.loc.gov/about/}}, a digitized collection of America's Historical newspaper pages from 1756-1963.
-Chronicling America is a project that was created with the aim of making a digital, searchable engine for historical American Newspapers \cite{2007}.
+Chronicling America is a project that was created with the aim of making a digital, searchable engine for historical American Newspapers \cite{culpepper2007chronicling}.
 While previous studies have leveraged the Chronicling America collection, their focus has predominantly been on visual content extraction \cite{10.1145/3340531.3412767}.
-In contrast, we focus on utilizing the already digitized text, and we employ this resource for testing cutting-edge information processing technologies on this novel and highly challenging type of text data.
+In contrast, we focus on utilizing the already digitized text, and we employ this resource for testing cutting-edge information processing technologies to answer natural language questions from this novel and highly challenging type of text data.